laradock/laradock/.github/README.md

     - stuff
     - laradock-my-project (submodule)
         - .env (symlink to ../laradock-env)
-        - docker-compose (symlink to ../laradock-docker-compose)
+        - docker-compose.yml (symlink to ../laradock-docker-compose)
         - some-other-stuff
     - laradock-env
     - laradock-docker-compose.yml
 ```

+You can modify the generated laradock-env and laradock-docker-compose.yml file in your project directory based on your needs.

-Run `docker-compose up` from the laradock directory and you should see dockers running based on the parent laradock-env and laradock-docker-compose.yml file.
+Run `sudo docker-compose up` from the laradock directory and the docker environments will run based on those two files.

 Visit <a href="https://github.com/laradock/laradock">laradock</a> to learn more.